openfun/jitsi-meet-torture-rocket/README.md

 Before running the hub, you need to provide the required environnement variables to authentificate on Scaleway, provide the GPG key and the size of the tests you want to perform.

-You can initialize the `.env` file by executing the following command:
+You can initialize the `.env.d/terraform` file by executing the following command:

 ```
 make bootstrap